phylun/SCPSCrack/README.md

 This script evaluates the accuracy for all saved models in the folder `outputs/project_name` with `testConc`.
 When the option of `--best_epoch 100`, then 100th saved model is called and C-IoU and F1 is assessed.

-## Generated crack images by generative inpainting model (Dreambooth-inpainting)
+## Generated crack images by fine-tuned Dreambooth-inpainting model

 <table>
   <tr>